Division of Academic Affairs

 The bachelor of arts degree is awarded with majors in the following subjects:

-African and Afro-American studies
+African, African American, and Diaspora studies

 Contemporary European studies